International Work Placement in Business

 Either, formal evidence of prospective acceptance into an international WIL placement organised by an international placement organisation recognised by the Faculty of Business and Law, or:

-Practical: for 30 hour(s) per Week for 4 weeks
+Face to Face On Campus 30 hour(s) per Week for 4 Weeks